Leapmotor Lafa 5

 Technical Specifications:

-| model year | 2026 |
+| EV model year | 2026 |

-| electric range (km) | 361 |
+| Electric range (km) | 361 |

-| max. speed (km/h) | 170 |
+| EV max. speed (km/h) | 170 |

-| 0 to 100 km/h (sec) | 2.78 |
+| Acceleration 0-100 km/h (sec) | 2.78 |

-| power (h.p.) | 215 |
+| EV power (h.p.) | 215 |

-| power type | full-electric |
+| Power Type | full-electric |

-| drive type | RWD |
+| Drive Type | RWD |

-* Minimum price set by the manufacturer, excluding taxes and additional options
+* Minimum price set for the base trim by the manufacturer

 Leapmotor Lafa 5 Review